 SECTION 3.
 DESCRIPTION OF PROJECTS AND ADOPTION OF PLAN FOR USE OF SURTAX REVENUES.
 The School Board hereby adopts the Plan for the use of Sales Surtax revenues, which provides for the use of such revenues to pay any portion of the costs of the Plan as described in the findings provided in Section 2 hereof.
-In accordance with the Plan, at the subsequent option of the School Board, Sales Surtax revenues may be used for the purpose of (a) paying any portion of the costs of a project, (b) servicing bond indebtedness the proceeds of which are used to finance any portion of the costs of the project, and (c) the making of lease payments pursuant to lease purchase agreements hereafter entered into for the acquisition of any portion of the project.
-Pursuant to section 212.055(6)(b), Florida Statutes, the revenues collected must be shared with eligible charter schools based on their proportionate share of the total school district enrollment.
+In accordance with the Plan, at the subsequent option of the School Board, Sales Surtax revenues may be used for the purpose of (a) paying any portion of the costs of a District project, (b) servicing bond indebtedness the proceeds of which are used to finance any portion of the costs of the District project, (c) the making of lease payments pursuant to lease purchase agreements hereafter entered into for the acquisition of any portion of the District project; and(d) providing for charter schools' allowable uses pursuant to the requirements of section 212.055(6), Florida Statutes.

 SECTION 4.
 PROJECT OVERSIGHT BY AN INDEPENDENT COMMITTEE.
-The School Board shall establish an independent oversight committee of volunteers (the "Committee") for the purpose of monitoring and providing advice regarding the implementation of the Plan, commencing upon approval of the Sales Surtax and extending through the date of completion of the projects to be funded under the Plan.
-The membership of the committee shall be established by School Board policy.
+There is hereby authorized the establishment of an independent oversight committee of volunteers (the "Committee") for the purpose of overseeing and approving the implementation of the Plan, commencing upon approval of the Sales Surtax and extending through the date of completion of the projects to be funded under the Plan.
+The Committee oversees the use of sales tax revenues and provides periodic reports of such use to the Board, as established within Board procedures.

 SECTION 5.
 LEVY OF SALES SURTAX.
-Subject to approval of the electors of Hendry County, Florida, the School Board hereby levies the Sales Surtax in an amount equal to one-half cent per dollar.
-The Sales Surtax shall take effect on January 1, 2023, and shall remain in effect for the period of twenty (20) years.
-If the Sales Surtax shall be approved by referendum, the School Board shall comply with all provisions of Section 212.055(6), Florida Statutes.
+Subject to approval of the electors of Marion County, Florida, the School Board hereby levies the Sales Surtax in an amount equal to one-half cent per dollar.
+The Sales Surtax shall take effect on January 1, 2025, and shall remain in effect for the period of ten (10) years unless repealed as referenced in Section 2(d) above.
+If the Sales Surtax shall be approved by referendum, the School Board shall comply with all provisions of sections 212.055(6) and 212.054, Florida Statutes.

 SECTION 6.
 ELECTION ORDERED.
-The School Board hereby requests the Hendry County Board of County Commissioners to direct the Supervisor of Elections of Hendry County to place on the November 8, 2022, General Election ballot the statement(s) contained in the "Notice of Election" attached hereto as Exhibit B, and to conduct said election pursuant to the provisions of the election laws of the State of Florida.
+The School Board hereby requests the Marion County Board of County Commissioners, as the governing body of the county, to direct the Supervisor of Elections of Marion County to hold a county-wide referendum election November 5, 2024, and place on the general election ballot the statement(s) contained in the "Notice of Election" attached hereto as Exhibit B, and to conduct said election pursuant to the provisions of the election laws of the State of Florida.